Forced periodic solutions for nonresonant parabolic equations on R^N: Introduction

-The assumption that $N\geq 3$ is not essential, we make it only for the convenience and our results hold for $N=1,2$ after a proper restatement.
 Periodic problems for parabolic equations were widely studied by many authors by use of various methods.
 Some early results are due to Brezis and Nirenberg \cite{BreNir}, Amman and Zehnder \cite{Amman-Zehnder}, Nkashama and Willem \cite{NkaWill}, Hirano \cite{Hirano1, Hirano2}, Pr\"{u}ss \cite{Pruss}, Hess \cite{Hess}, Shioji \cite{Shioji} and many others; see also \cite{Vejvoda} and the references therein.
-Most of these results treat the case where $\Omega$ is bounded and are based either on topological degree and coincidence index techniques in the spaces of functions depending both on $x$ and time $t$ or on the translation along trajectories operator to which fixed point theory is applied.
+These results treat the case where $\Omega$ is bounded and are based either on topological degree and coincidence index techniques in the spaces of functions depending both on $x$ and time $t$ or on the translation along trajectories operator to which fixed point theory is applied.
 In this paper we shall study the case $\Omega=\R^N$ by applying translation along trajectories approach together with fixed point index and Henry's averaging (see \cite{Henry}) as in \cite{Cwiszewski-CEJM} (for a general reference see also \cite{Cwiszewski-hab}).
 In this case the semigroup compactness arguments are no longer valid (since the Rellich-Kondrachov theorem on $\R^N$ does not hold and the semigroup of bounded linear operators generated by the linear heat equation $u_t = \Delta u$ on $\R^N$ is not compact).
 Therefore adequate topological fixed point theory for noncompact maps and the adaptation of proper averaging techniques is required.